Te Whatuiāpiti: Te Rangitaumaha’s gift

 When Te Huhuti gave birth to her first child, Te Wawahanga, her father Te Rangitaumaha came to Rotoatara in order to perform the tohi baptismal ritual and named the child Wawahanga.
 He brought a gift of shellfish and eels from Lake Oingo and Lake Runanga, but Te Huhuti was dismayed at the small size of the gift compared to that which she had received from Te Whatuiāpiti, so Te Rangitaumaha gifted Te Huhuti her “elders and brothers” as servants of Wawahanga.
 Sources differ as to whether this meant her elder brothers, Hinehore, Hikateko, and Taraia (the Ngāti Hineiao hapū) or the Ngāpuhi, Ngāti Ngāwera, Ngāti Te Ao hapū.
 Different sources also strongly disagree about whether Te Rangitaumaha also gifted large areas of land in the Heretaunga region to Wawahanga.
-These questions were material to a hearing of the Maori Land Court on claims to the region around Ōmahu in 1889.
+These questions were material to a hearing of the Māori Land Court on claims to the region around Ōmahu in 1889.

 When Te Wawahanga was grown up, he married Te Aopatuwhare, but he became sick and died while she was pregnant.
 Te Whatuiāpiti asked his son for instructions, expecting him to pass his wife to his younger brother, Te Hikawera, Te Wawahanga insisted that she should pass to Te Whatuiāpiti himself.
 Te Rangitaumaha’s lands were nevertheless ultimately inherited by Te Hikawera.